-Ornamental Features

-Pink Beauty Potentilla has pink flowers at the ends of the branches from late spring to early fall.
-It has bluish-green deciduous foliage.
+A new variety that's extremely dense and compact with showy yellow flowers streaked with orange from July until frost and fine textured foliage; tough, hardy and adaptable, rarely requires pruning, excellent in mass plantings Ornamental Features Mango Tango Potentilla has yellow flowers with orange centers at the ends of the branches from late spring to early fall.
+It has light green deciduous foliage.
 The small ferny compound leaves do not develop any appreciable fall color.

-Landscape Attributes

-Pink Beauty Potentilla is a dense multi-stemmed deciduous shrub with a more or less rounded form.
-Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
+Landscape Attributes Mango Tango Potentilla is a dense multi-stemmed deciduous shrub with a more or less rounded form.
+It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.
 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Pink Beauty Potentilla flowers Photo courtesy of NetPS Plant Finder
+Mango Tango Potentilla flowers Photo courtesy of NetPS Plant Finder

-Pink Beauty Potentilla in bloom Photo courtesy of NetPS Plant Finder

-Pink Beauty Potentilla is recommended for the following landscape applications;
+Mango Tango Potentilla in bloom Photo courtesy of NetPS Plant Finder Mango Tango Potentilla is recommended for the following landscape applications;

-- Mass Planting - General Garden Use
+- Mass Planting

+- General Garden Use

 Planting & Growing

-Pink Beauty Potentilla will grow to be about 30 inches tall at maturity, with a spread of 3 feet.
+Mango Tango Potentilla will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.